 DRIVE, the Volkswagen Group Forum, on Facebook and Instagram

 The Volkswagen Group Forum on social web

 Information in accordance with directive 1999/94/EC as amended: further information on the official fuel consumption and the official specific CO2 emissions of new cars can be found in the ‘Guide on the fuel economy, CO2 emissions and power consumption of all new passenger car models’ available free of charge at all points of sale in Germany and from DAT Deutsche Automobil Treuhand GmbH, Hellmuth-Hirth-Strasse 1, D-73760 Ostfildern, Germany or at www.dat.de.

-The DRIVE.
-Volkswagen Group Forum is temporarily closed until March 7, 2021.
+The exhibition in DRIVE.
+Volkswagen Group Forum is temporarily closed.
 This measure is intended

 to minimise the spread of Covid-19 (coronavirus).
 We apprechiate your understanding.

 Little Green Rabbit – Food Store to go

 The restauran will be opend, daily from 11:30 a.m. to 2:30 p.m.

 The processing of function cookies is necessary to enable you to use the website (cf. Article 6 para 1 (b) GDPR).